Try Starburst Enterprise with RPM #

 Users of RedHat Enterprise Linux (RHEL) and CentOS can use the RPM package to install Starburst Enterprise platform (SEP).

 The RPM archive includes the application, all plugins, the necessary default configuration files, default setups, and integration with the operating system to start as a service.
+More details are available in the reference documentation for the RPM archive.

 Use Starburst Admin to install and manage a cluster of bare-metal servers or virtual machines.
 Only use the RPM package to deploy on a single node or a few nodes manually, or if you use an alternative provisioning system.
 Find more information in our deployment options guide.